scalameta/scalafmt/docs/configuration.md

 This optimization is enabled when all these criteria are satisfied:

 - `xxxSite.minSpan`:
-  must be non-negative, and the character distance between the matching parentheses, excluding any whitespace, must exceed this value (prior to v3.8.1, this parameter was called `forceConfigStyleOnOffset`)
+  must be non-negative and not exceed the character span covered by the entire clause, excluding any whitespace
+  - prior to v3.8.1, this parameter was called `forceConfigStyleOnOffset`
+  - prior to v3.8.4, the parameter had to be strictly less than the span, and the span calculation excluded the last token of the clause (a closing delim spanning a single-character, unless optional braces had been used)
 - `xxxSite.minCount`:
-  must be positive and may not exceed the number of arguments (prior to v3.8.2, this parameter was called `forceConfigStyleMinCount`)
+  must be positive and not exceed the number of arguments (prior to v3.8.2, this parameter was called `forceConfigStyleMinCount`)

 > These parameters cannot be [overridden within a file](#for-code-block)